microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleassignmentmultiple-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of [unifiedRoleAssignmentMultiple](../resources/unifiedroleassignmentmultiple.md) object.
-Use this to get list of role assignments in Microsoft Intune.
-For other Micrsoft 365 applications (like Azure AD), use [unifiedRoleAssignment](../resources/unifiedroleassignment.md)
+Use this to get a list of role assignments in Microsoft Intune.
+For other Micrsoft 365 applications (like Azure AD), use [unifiedRoleAssignment](../resources/unifiedroleassignment.md).

 ## Permissions